ericclack/pygamezero_candy/doc/part4.rst

 One thing: now that we are on part 4 and you have a bit of practice thinking like a developer we are going to ask you to start creating your own algorithms and Python code.

-Don't worry, we've supplied some solutions at the end.
+Don't worry if you get stuck, we've supplied some solutions at the end.

 Adding new tiles